pvgenuchten/gp-ogc-api-records/spec/gp-ogcapi-records.md

 <sup>1 </sup>The INSPIRE-multilinguality requirements class is mandatory for all data sets that contain information in more than one natural language.

 Future versions of this specification may include further conformance classes, in particular for
-- DCAT
+- Geo-DCAT-ap
 - json-ld
-- quality of service
+- Quality of service

 The target of all requirements classes are “Web APIs”.
 Conformance with this specification shall be assessed using all the relevant conformance test cases specified in [Annex A (normative)](#ats) of this specification.